 In early March 2020, the Emergency Operations Center (EOC) was activated and has been operating in a virtual environment to ensure a coordinated campus response to the COVID-19 pandemic.
 Its mission is to implement policies and procedures as a result of the emergency, secure resources, and to streamline communication.
-Since its inception, this team has met on a daily basis to maintain a safe and healthy campus environment.
+Since its inception the team has meet regularly, at least weekly to communicate and disseminate messaging to the campus.
 The EOC is also responsible for applying local, county, and state public health orders and for ensuring that critical business functions can continue.
 The Executive Policy group, which comprises the president and cabinet, provides guidance and establishes the directives of the EOC.